Shashank-21/Emeritus-course-content/RTI_9.1_Testing_the_Hello_World_Exercise/task-04/guide.md

 ## Part 1: `string-utils.js` Implementation

-**Objective**: Write a function named `toTitleCase(str)` in your JavaScript file.
+**Objective**: Complete the function `toTitleCase(str)`, in the file `string-utils.js` file.
 This function should convert a given string to 'title case', where the first letter of each significant word is capitalized.
 Certain smaller words (like connectors and prepositions) should remain in lowercase as specified in the `nonCapitalizedWords` array.

 **Details**: